radio-aktywne/app-emifuse/fusion/docs/docs/index.md

 # fusion

-Audio streaming with Liquidsoap 🧼
+audio streaming with liquidsoap 🧼

 `fusion` is a [`liquidsoap`](https://www.liquidsoap.info) server that fuses music from playlists and live audio and sends one output stream to broadcast servers.